find your perfect postgrad program

 What students are eligible?

 Students are eligible for a masters loan if they are usually resident in England and are studying a masters level course on a full-time or structured part-time basis in the UK.
 For distance learning programs, you must be resident in England for the entire duration of the course.
 All eligible students must be under the age of 60 on the first day of the course, regardless of study method.
 Those students who are serving in the armed forces or who are the partners or dependent children of someone in the armed forces do not need to be currently resident in England.
-To be eligible you cannot hold a masters level qualification already or be behind in payments to the Student Loans Company to be considered for a Government loan.
+You must not already hold a masters-level qualification (or equivalent/higher) or be in arrears with the Student Loans Company (SLC).

 What courses qualify?